SaiSindhuja197/miyagi/docs/Getting-started(02).md

 Learn how to containerize the Recommendation service and deploy it to Azure Container Apps for scalable and consistent cloud-based operations.
 By the end of this lab, you will be able to:

-- **Verify and Retrieve the values of Azure Resources**: This hands-on exercise aims to verify and Retrieve the values to ensure the proper configuration and connectivity of the Azure resources.
+- **Verify and Retrieve the values of Azure Resources**: This hands-on exercise aims to verify and retrieve the values to ensure the proper configuration and connectivity of the Azure resources.
-- **Containerizing Recommendation service to Azure Container Apps** : This hands-on exercise aims to containerize and deploy the Recommendation service to Azure Container Apps, creating Docker images, pushing them to Azure Container Registry (ACR), and verifying the deployment for scalability and accessibility.
+- **Containerizing Recommendation service to Azure Container Apps**: This hands-on exercise aims to containerize and deploy the Recommendation service to Azure Container Apps, creating Docker images, pushing them to Azure Container Registry (ACR), and verifying the deployment for scalability and accessibility.
 - **Explore and Verify the Containerized Recommendation service in Azure Container App using Local Miyagi UI**: This hands-on exercise aims to explore and verify the containerized Recommendation service deployed in Azure Container Apps by integrating it with the local Miyagi UI, ensuring seamless functionality and validating service endpoints.

 ## Pre-requisites